Our House (musical): Production history

-Original West End Production
+World premiere: West End (2002-03)

 Our House was first staged at the Cambridge Theatre in the West End from 28 October 2002 to 16 August 2003.
 Michael Jibson made his professional debut as Joe Casey and was nominated for a 2003 Laurence Olivier Award for Best Actor in a Musical.
 Direction was by Matthew Warchus with choreography by Peter Darling.
 For a time, the production team struggled to find a performer suitable to play Joe's love interest, Sarah.
 The problem was solved when Michael Jibson suggested Julia Gay, his classmate at Guildford School of Acting.
 Madness' lead-singer Suggs was cast for a short period in the role of Joe's Dad, a role which was also played by prolific stage actor Ian Reddington.

 The production won the 2003 Laurence Olivier Award for Best New Musical.
 However, due to poor ticket sales it closed after less than 10 months.

-UK tour
+UK tour (2008-09)

-A UK revival started at Birmingham Repertory Theatre and continued on a UK tour in 2008, with Chris Carswell playing the lead role of Joe Casey.
-In 2008/2009 it played cities from Stoke in July 2008 to Crawley in March 2009.
+A UK tour began at the Birmingham Repertory Theatre in June 2008 with Chris Carswell playing the lead role of Joe Casey and Steve Brookstein as Joe's Dad.
+The tour continued ending in Crawley in March 2009.

 The touring production changed aspects of the show in reaction to criticism of show's début in the West End.
 House of Fun was replaced with "Los Palmas 7" as the opening of the show.
 "Sarah's Song" was also replaced with the new Madness hit "NW5".

-UK Gala Performance
+10th Anniversary Concert (2012)

-Our House returned to London's West End on 11 November 2012 for a one off Gala performance at Savoy Theatre.
-The performance was directed by the shows original director Matthew Warchus in aid of Help for Heroes.
-Suggs played the role of Joe's Dad in the production.
+Our House returned to London's West End on 11 November 2012 for a one off Gala performance at the Savoy Theatre, celebrating the show's 10th anniversary.
+The performance was directed by Warchus in aid of Help for Heroes.
+Suggs played the role of Joe's Dad.